PimpTrizkit/PJs/README.md

 <h3>Return:</h3>

 Nothing, get used to it.
-But your thing works nows.
+But your thing works now.

 <h3>Params - pARCE(a,e,c,o):</h3>